un7c0rn/stopthevirus/README.md

 Selected as a winner of <a href="https://covidglobalhackathon.com">COVID-19 Global Hackathon</a> from among 18,000 innovators, 175 countries and 1,560 projects.

-WATCH PROJECT VIDEO <a href="https://vimeo.com/402226460">HERE</a>

-Please reach out if interested in collaborating. <a href="mailto:brandon@formless.la">brandon@formless.la</a>

-Official Contributors: Bernard Baker, David Zeifman, DL Warfield, Daniel Francois, Edward Alcide, Brandon Tory
+Official Contributors: Bernard Baker, David Zeifman, DL Warfield, Daniel Francois, Edward Alcide, Brandon Thorpe

 ## Hypothesis: